badroohiman/retail-demand-forecasting-delayed-labels/README.md

 **Summary**

-A global LightGBM model (Poisson objective) and a two-stage intermittent-demand model were evaluated under strict time-based splits.
-Neither substantially outperformed a well-calibrated rolling-mean baseline on MAE, highlighting the competitiveness of statistical methods in sparse retail demand.
+A tuned global LightGBM model (L1 objective) outperforms the 28-day rolling-mean baseline on **MAE** under rolling-origin evaluation, while roll28 remains better on **sMAPE**.
+Evaluation by demand type shows MAE gains are largest on erratic and smooth series.
+A two-stage intermittent-demand model is also available for comparison.

 ### Modeling strategy